Hazing in the Republic of Korea Armed Forces: Current situation

 About 60 percent of the deaths in the South Korean military are suicides each year.
 According to the research, it has been confirmed that severe beatings, physical abuse, verbal abuse, and sexual violence have significant effects on the suicidal impulse of the respondent.

-The above data is an annual comparison of total deaths and suicides in the military from 1994 to 2019.
+The following data is an annual comparison of total deaths and suicides in the military from 1994 to 2019.

 While the true cause of such high suicide rates among South Korean military soldiers have been debated, research has shown that hazing, anger, depressive symptoms, and suicidal ideation were positively linked and that hazing is a significant predictor of high levels of anger and depressive symptoms.
 Others have also argued that rather than the isolation of conscription into the military, a culture of hierarchy in the military and senior soldiers abusing their power are the cause of high suicide rates among South Korean military soldiers.

 Government actions

 South Korea's Defense Ministry issued a decree in 2011 to root out hazing in the South Korean military.
 To ensure anonymous reporting, the agency also provides a service called Defense Help Call to receive reports of all possible crimes and violence that could lead to a suicide.
 The South Korean government also established a military human rights center to further ensure the human rights of South Korean military soldiers.

-Recently, the South Korean government is preparing a policy to lower conscription standards for mental and physical conditions that would previously be considered exempt, as it fears that the nation's low birthrate will lead to fewer conscripts.
-South Korea in 2021 has the lowest fertility rate in the world, a title also bestowed on the country the previous year.
+Recently, the South Korean government is preparing a policy to lower conscription standards for mental and physical conditions that would previously be considered exempt, as it fears that the nation's low birthrate will lead to fewer conscripts; South Korea had the lowest fertility rate in the world in 2020 and 2021.
 However, experts warn such actions will eventually lead to even wider problems by recruiting personnel who would not be able to adapt to the closed military.